Working from home is the dream for many moms.

 This has been one of my favorite things about working from home.
 I’m not restricted to traditional hours of work!
-That means that if I want to, I can rearrange my schedule quickly, and hop in my van with my kids for ice cream on a nice summer day.
+It’s one of the best benefits of working from home.
+And it means that if I want to, I can rearrange my schedule quickly, and hop in my van with my kids for ice cream on a nice summer day.
 Or go explore a museum.
 We can go see a friend for a playdate last minute.
 And we can go down rabbit trails of questions and answers, without interruption.

 I have the control over my day, and that gives me a lot of flexibility.
 That flexibility is one of the reasons I work from home, and I don’t ever want to give that up!
 I love being able to just make a quick change to my day in a few minutes.

 Working from home has a ton of benefits.

 There are so many reasons to work from home!
 Some are obvious, like saving money on daycare, or not having to deal with annoying coworkers.
 But there are a few hidden gems to working from home too.
 Working from home has been better for my health, for my relationships, and for my income.